Training tools for developing great people skills.

 Top Customer Service Training Ideas

-Every single employee in your organization represents your brand and is responsible for how customers perceive it daily.
-It’s essential to make sure your customer-facing employees are equipped with the tools and know-how to create an exceptional customer experience.
-Here are some of the top customer service training ideas to help your employees learn and internalize customer service best practices.
+Every single employee in your organization represents your brand and is responsible for how customers perceive it on a daily basis.
+This means that every interaction, whether it’s over the phone, by email, or through social media, plays a crucial role in shaping the overall image of your company.
+It’s essential to make sure your customer-facing employees are equipped with the tools and knowledge to create an exceptional customer experience consistently.

 Exercise to Improve Listening Skills

 Effectively communicating with customers is one of the most important parts of delivering successful service.
-Excellent service requires active, attentive listening, which is a skill many of us often fail to exercise.
+Excellent service requires active, attentive listening, which is a key communication skill many of us often fail to exercise.
 As a training manager, you need to help employees tune into what customers are saying and challenge their assumptions.
 This simple and effective customer service activity to improve active listening skills may surprise you!

 Exercise Instructions

-• Answer?
+- Answer?
 You!

-• What’s heavier, a pound of feathers or a pound of rocks?
+- What’s heavier, a pound of feathers or a pound of rocks?

-• Answer?
-They’re the same weight... both one pound.
+- Answer?
+They’re the same weight – both one pound!

 Exercise to Improve Empathy